Skip to main content

 open to eligible people ages 18 years and up

 Claudin 18.2 protein, or CLDN18.2 is a protein found on cells in the digestive system.
 It is also found on some tumors.
 Researchers are looking at ways to attack CLDN18.2 to help control tumors.
-ASP2138 is thought to bind to 2 targets at the same time: CLDN18.2 and a protein called CD3 found on immune cells, called T-cells.
-ASP2138 works by binding to both the tumor cell and CD3 which "tells" the immune system to attack the tumor.
-ASP2138 is a potential new treatment for people with stomach cancer, gastroesophageal junction cancer, (cancer where the tube that carries food (esophagus) joins the stomach) or pancreatic cancer.
+ASP2138 is thought to bind to CLDN18.2 and a protein called on a type of immune cell called a T-cell.
+This "tells" the immune system to attack the tumor.
+ASP2138 is a potential treatment for people with stomach cancer, gastroesophageal junction cancer, (GEJ cancer) or pancreatic cancer.
+GEJ is where the tube that carries food (esophagus) joins the stomach).
 Before ASP2138 is available as a treatment, the researchers need to understand how it is processed by and acts upon the body.
-This information will help to find a suitable dose and to check for potential medical problems from the treatment.
-Adults 18 years or older with stomach cancer, gastroesophageal junction cancer, or pancreatic cancer can take part.
+In this study, ASP2138 will either be given by itself, or given together with standard treatments for gastric, GEJ and pancreatic cancer.
+Pembrolizumab and mFOLFOX6 (modified leucovorin [folinic acid], 5-FU [fluorouracil], and oxaliplatin), and ramucirumab and paclitaxel are standard treatments for gastric and GEJ cancer. mFOLFIRINOX (modified leucovorin [folinic acid], 5-FU [fluorouracil], irinotecan and oxaliplatin) is a standard treatment for pancreatic cancer.
+This information will help to find a suitable dose of ASP2138 given by itself and together with the standard cancer treatments and to check for potential medical problems from the treatments.
+Adults 18 years or older with stomach cancer, GEJ cancer, or pancreatic cancer can take part.
 Their cancer is locally advanced unresectable or metastatic.
 Locally advanced means the cancer has spread to nearby tissue.
 Unresectable means the cancer cannot be removed by surgery.
 Metastatic means the cancer has spread to other parts of the body.
-The main aims of the study are to check the safety of ASP2138, how well it is tolerated, and to find a suitable dose of ASP2138 to be used later in this study.
-This is an open-label study.
-This means that people who take part in this study and clinic staff will know that people will receive ASP2138.
+The main aims of the study are to check the safety of ASP2138, and how well people cope with (tolerate) any medical problems during the study, and to find a suitable dose of ASP2138 to be used later in this study.
+These are done for ASP2138 given by itself and when given together with the standard cancer treatments.
 The study will have 2 phases.
-In phase 1, different small groups of people will receive lower to higher doses of ASP2138.
+In phase 1, different small groups of people will receive lower to higher doses of ASP2138 given by itself or together with the standard cancer treatments.
 Any medical problems will be recorded at each dose.
 This is done to find suitable doses of ASP2138 to use later in the study.
-The first group will receive the lowest dose of ASP2138.
-A medical expert panel will check the results from this group and decide if the next group can receive a higher dose of ASP2138.
-The panel will do this for each group until all groups have received ASP2138, or until suitable doses have been selected for later in the study.
-Doctors will also check how each type of cancer is responding to ASP2138.
-In phase 1b, other different small groups will receive suitable doses of ASP2138 found from phase 1.
-Phase 1b will check how each type of cancer responds to ASP2138.
+Doctors will also check how each type of cancer responds to ASP2138.
+In phase 1b, other different small groups will receive suitable doses of ASP2138 given by itself or together with the standard cancer treatments.
+Suitable doses will be found from phase 1.
+Phase 1b will check how each type of cancer responds to ASP2138 given by itself or together with the standard cancer treatments.
 The response to ASP2138 is measured using scans and blood tests.
-Doctors will continue to check for all medical problems throughout the study.
-ASP2138 will be given either through a vein in the arm (intravenous infusion) or just below the skin (subcutaneous injection).
-Treatment will be in cycles of either 7 or 14 days (1 or 2 weeks).
+Safety checks will be done at each visit and the doctors will continue to check for all medical problems throughout the study.
+ASP2138 will be given either through a vein (intravenous infusion) or just below the skin (subcutaneous injection).
+Treatment will be in a 14-day cycle (2 weeks).
 In each treatment cycle, intravenous infusions or subcutaneous injections will either be given once a week or once every 2 weeks.
-People will continue to receive treatment until: their cancer gets worse; they have medical problems they can't tolerate; they ask to stop treatment; the doctors decide that continuing treatment is no longer in that person's best interest; the study is ended by the sponsor.
-Doctors will check if people had any medical problems from ASP2138.
-Other checks will include medical examinations, checking the nervous system, blood and urine tests and vital signs.
-Nervous system checks include checking peoples state of mind, reflexes, balance, movement and muscle strength.
-Vital signs include medical examinations, body temperature, breathing rate, and blood oxygen levels.
-Electrocardiograms (ECG) will be done to check the heart rhythm during the study.
-People will receive ASP2138 in a hospital.
-They will have blood tests and doctors will check for medical problems.
-People will also visit the clinic on certain days during their treatment, with extra visits during the first 3 cycles of treatment.
-People will visit the clinic after treatment has finished.
-The doctors will check for more medical problems.
-Other checks will include medical examinations, blood and urine tests, and vital signs.
-People will also have an ECG and may have CT or MRI scans.
-After this, people will visit the clinic for a check-up several times.
+People will continue to receive treatment until their cancer gets worse or the doctor decides to stop the person's treatment.
+People will visit the clinic on certain days during their treatment, with extra visits during the first 3 cycles of treatment.
+After treatment has finished, people will visit the clinic for a health check several times.
 The number of visits and checks done at each visit will depend on the health of each person and whether they completed their treatment or not.

 Orange, California and other locations

-• Bemarituzumab Plus Chemotherapy and Nivolumab Versus Chemotherapy and Nivolumab for FGFR2b Overexpressed Untreated Advanced Gastric and Gastroesophageal Junction Cancer
+• Bemarituzumab Plus Chemotherapy and Nivolumab Versus Chemotherapy and Nivolumab for FGFR2b Overexpressed Untreated Advanced Gastric and Gastroesophageal Junction Cancer.

 open to eligible people ages 18-100